“What we need is a few good taters.”

 High acidic conditions in the body, caused by highly refined and processed foods can lead to arthritic and rheumatic conditions.
 Potatoes added to the diet can be a huge benefit in reducing the high acid levels and relieving pain.

 Which type of potato is the best potato?

-Truly, this is a matter of personal preference.
+This is a matter of personal preference.
 I favor the buttery richness of the Yukon golds and don’t actually like the taste and flavor of the Idaho Russets that my state is so famous for, but that’s just me.
-Either way, I don’t know where my kitchen and cooking would be without potatoes.
+The little reds are lovely, the Peruvian blues a delightful change from from the norm.
+Even in our culture which has a limited number of varieties of potatoes to choose from (barely a dozen) there is likely a variety that appeals to you.
+I don’t know where my kitchen and cooking would be without potatoes.
 I regularly recommend them for children, especially those that have problems settling down or “grounding” – mashed potatoes with a little broth or butter for fat and protein, a wee bit of salt to descend the Qi, the potassium and grounding nature of the potato and often the child calms right down and rests.
 Clara, who is away at college, keeps them as a regular part of her diet.
 Okay, she is in Ireland, the other place with rocks and potatoes so they are common there but they serve both as an excellent form of nutrition and a lovely comfort food and they are very inexpensive.

 The trouble with potatoes – a few concerns for a strong food